-Resources available to RTS students include a variety of RTS financial aid and scholarship programs, a work/study program, and Outside sources of Financial Aid.
+Resources available to RTS students include a variety of RTS financial aid and scholarship programs and a work/study program.
 RTS financial aid includes:

 Church Partnership Program

 Scholarships must be applied for and normally are granted for 10 hours of work per week with a maximum of 20 hours.
 These on-campus work scholarships include jobs such as secretarial, clerical, computer services, library assistant, faculty assistant, bookstore, student services, maintenance and grounds, audio-visual, and facilities care.

 Basic Tuition Assistance